Table of Contents

-There’s a place for memoir alongside historical accounts, academic monographs and how-to guides.
-Memoir reflects the lived experience and, hopefully, allows a ‘warts and all’ reflection to set alongside idealised or over-generalised accounts of public relations practice.
+There’s a place for memoirs alongside historical accounts, academic monographs, and how-to guides.
+Memoir reflects the lived experience and, hopefully, allows a ‘warts and all’ reflection to be set alongside idealized or over-generalized accounts of public relations practice.

 But there are risks in the genre.
-They’re so often used for aggrandisement and even for score settling.
-They’re not often well written (Tim Bell’s memoirs were ghost written).
+They’re so often used for aggrandizement and even for score-settling.
+They’re not often well-written (Tim Bell’s memoirs were ghostwritten).
 They usually recount the victorious war stories of great white men.
 These are the trophy hunters and explorers of the first century of public relations when there were easy victories to be won, new lands to be conquered and rich spoils to be grabbed.

 Max Behar’s account is a mix of all these things.
 Where it’s distinctive is that he’s from Bulgaria and so his life experience has spanned loyalty to communism and advocacy of capitalism.
 But he’s also less interested in the past than in the future of public relations.